Strength and unity. Those words characterized AARP Foundation in 2022.

 |OTHER CHANGES IN NET ASSETS|

-AARP Foundation receives funding from multiple sources, including grants and AARP.
-Eighty cents of every dollar the Foundation spends goes to our important programs and services to improve the quality of life for vulnerable older adults in communities across the country.
+AARP Foundation receives funding from multiple sources, including public support, grants, and AARP.
+Seventy-nine cents of every dollar the Foundation spends goes to our important programs and services to improve the quality of life for vulnerable older adults in communities across the country.

 Investment Income and Other